Rcy0228/azure-synapse-in-a-day-demos/intelligent-retail/README.md

     ![The notebook is displayed.](media/notebook1-run-all.png "Run all")

-    > Please note that it takes several minutes to execute the notebook for the first time.
+    > Please note if the Spark pool is selected before running the cell, it takes several minutes to execute the notebook for the first time.
 This is because the Spark pool needs to start and allocate resources.

     You should see an output similar to the following: